mategarb/GeneSPIDER2/README.md

         git submodule init
         git submodule update

-    Now you will have the complete toolbox availible by adding the path `~/src/genespider` to your MATLAB path with the command
+* Now you should have the complete toolbox availible by adding the path `~/src/genespider` to your MATLAB path with the command

         addpath('~/src/genespider')

-* To develop and keep track of changes for each submodule you need to check out the master branch from each submodule with the command `git checkout master`.
+* If fetched through `git` you can develop and keep track of changes for each submodule by checking out the master branch from each submodule with the command `git checkout master`.

 * Dependencies:

     * [MATLAB](https://se.mathworks.com/products/matlab/), version including (2015a) and above is preferred.